deckchairlabs/mesozoic/README.md

 ]);

 /**
- * Files which should be compiled, usually TypeScript or files with JSX */ builder.setCompiled([
+ * Files which should be compiled, usually TypeScript or files with JSX.
+ */
+builder.setCompiled([
   "./**/*.+(ts|tsx|js|jsx)",